jram860/BELLA-RCF-Stack/README.md

-# BELLA RCF Stack Diagnostic Validation in Geant4
+# BELLA RCF Stack Diagnostic Simulation in Geant4

-This program is a flexible, semi-automated calorimeter "calibration" experiment, where the dose depth and Bragg Curve may be calculated over a range of monoenergetic pencil beams.
+This program is a flexible RCF Stack "calibration" simulation: the dose depth and Bragg Curve are calculated (1) for a single monoenergetic proton beam or (2) over a range of monoenergetic proton beams.

 ## Geometry Setup